shubhamchouksey/IntroToDeepForwardNetwork/README.md

 **Exercise 2:** In the python file SimpleDeepForwardNetwork.py, you will create code for a neural network which performs the (x1-x2) operation.
 The following elements are required:

 1. An input weight tensor
-2. A hidden layer with two units using ReLU activation
+2. A hidden layer with 10 units using sigmoid activation
 3. A output weight tensor
-4. An output unit with linear activation
+4. An output unit with sigmoid activation

 There are 4 possible test (input) cases.
 Test your code for all cases.